verrazzano/verrazzano/install/install-olcne.md

 * kubectl
 * openssl

-If you are using Oracle Linux 7 you can install these requirements with:
+If you are using Oracle Linux 7, then you can install these requirements with:
 ```
     sudo yum install -y oracle-olcne-release-el7
     sudo yum-config-manager --enable ol7_olcne11 ol7_addons ol7_latest